AncientSwordRage/mosque_voronoi/README.md

 # TODO

- * Save mosques that arescraped
+ * Save mosques that are scraped